 Final thoughts on these useful apps in Armenia

 Make tech your friend!
-Travelers can make a good use of many useful apps in Armenia.
+Travelers can make good use of many useful apps in Armenia.
 And I think allowing tech to enhance your travel experience is a smart thing too.
 If you can spend less time searching for info on your travel destination, plan your sightseeing with ease, and get a glimpse of how locals live these days by installing some apps on your phone – do it!
 After all, tech is one of the things that unite people globally and bring us closer together.

 Featured image credit: me! 🙂